scrapy/scrapy/docs/topics/ubuntu.rst

 .. versionadded:: 0.10

-`Insophia`_ publishes apt-gettable packages which are generally fresher than those in Ubuntu, and more stable too since they're continuously built from `Github repo`_ (master & stable branches) and so they contain the latest bug fixes.
+`Scrapinghub`_ publishes apt-gettable packages which are generally fresher than those in Ubuntu, and more stable too since they're continuously built from `Github repo`_ (master & stable branches) and so they contain the latest bug fixes.